Two loudspeakers, A and B (Fig. E16.35), are driven by the same a... | Channels for Pearson+

 , are driven by the same amplifier and emit sinusoidal waves in phase.
-Speaker B is 2.00 m to the right of speaker A. Consider point Q along the extension of the line connecting the speakers, 1.00 m to the right of speaker B. Both speakers emit sound waves that travel directly from the speaker to point Q. What is the lowest frequency for which (a) constructive interference occurs at point Q
+Speaker B is 2.00 m to the right of speaker A. Consider point Q along the extension of the line connecting the speakers, 1.00 m to the right of speaker B. Both speakers emit sound waves that travel directly from the speaker to point Q. What is the lowest frequency for which (b) destructive interference occurs at point Q?

 Master Wave Interference with a bite sized video explanation from Patrick FordStart learning